-(footnotes continued from previous page) investment advice to four registered investment companies and serves as investment manager to certain other commingled group trusts and separate accounts.
-In its role as investment adviser or manager, Dimensional Fund Advisors Inc. has sole power to vote and dispose of 1,109,475 shares owned by these funds.
+Advisors Inc., a registered investment adviser, furnishes investment advice to four registered investment companies and serves as investment manager to certain other commingled group trusts and separate accounts.
+In its role as investment adviser or manager, Dimensional Fund Advisors Inc. has sole power to vote and dispose of 928,225 shares owned by these funds.
 Dimensional Fund Advisors Inc. disclaims beneficial ownership of all such shares.

-- (12) Based on a Schedule 13G filed February 12, 2002, adjusted to reflect a 3-for-2 stock split in February 2002.
-Vanguard Capital Opportunity Fund, a registered investment company, has sole power to vote or direct the voting and shared power to dispose or direct the disposition of 1,125,000 shares.
-PRIMECAP Management Company, a registered investment adviser who provides investment management services for the Vanguard Capital Opportunity Fund, filed a Schedule 13G on May 10, 2001 showing it has sole power to dispose of 1,125,000 shares (adjusted to reflect 3-for-2 stock splits in August 2001 and February 2002).
-The Company believes these are the same 1,125,000 shares reported as beneficially owned by the Fund. - (13) Based on a Schedule 13G filed February 8, 2002, adjusted to reflect a 3-for-2 stock split in February 2002.
+- (12) Based on a Schedule 13G filing dated February 5, 2003.
+Royce & Associates, LLC, a registered investment adviser, has sole power to vote or direct the voting and sole power to dispose or direct the disposition of 692,700 shares. - (13) Based on a Schedule 13G filing dated February 6, 2003.
 All shares of Common Stock are owned by various investment advisory clients of Investment Counselors of Maryland, Inc., which is deemed to be a beneficial owner of those shares due to its discretionary power to make investment decisions over such shares for its clients and its ability to vote such shares.
-Investment Counselors of Maryland, Inc. has sole power to vote 395,325 shares, shared power to vote 274,500 shares and sole power to dispose of 669,825 shares.
+Investment Counselors of Maryland, Inc. has sole power to vote 488,300 shares, shared power to vote 154,000 shares and sole power to dispose of 642,300 shares.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers to file reports of ownership and changes of ownership of the Company's Common Stock with the Securities and Exchange Commission.
-The Company believes that during fiscal 2001 all filing requirements applicable to its directors and executive officers were met, except that Robert Davidoff, Edward Kress and Lee Fisher each filed a late Form 4 reporting their June 2000 nonemployee director stock options grants.
+The Company believes that during fiscal 2002 all filing requirements applicable to its directors and executive officers were met.